top of page

 Curriculum Vitae

-I am currently an ABD doctoral candidate in the Philosophy and Education Program at Teachers College, Columbia University in the City of New York.
-I am also a scholar at the Western New England Institute for Psychoanalysis in New Haven, CT.
+I recently graduated with my doctorate in Philosophy and Education from Columbia University in the City of New York.
+I am also a recent graduate of the Scholars Program at the Western New England Institute for Psychoanalysis in New Haven, CT.

 I am a first-generation college graduate from a working-class family in the Appalachians of rural Western Pennsylvania.
 This positionality deeply informs my entire way of life.

-I have taught at a number of institutions, including most significantly the Philosophy Department at Fordham University.
-In a recent observation report, a tenured faculty member there declared that I am "among the very best college teachers [they] have seen in action, anywhere," adding that my teaching style is "radically student-centered but uncommon in its execution" and concluding that, if they could, they would "immediately hire [me] into a permanent position."
+I have taught at a number of institutions, including most recently in the Department of Arts and Humanities at Teachers College, Columbia University and in the Philosophy Department at Fordham University.
+In a 2022 observation report, a tenured faculty member at Fordham declared that I am "among the very best college teachers [they] have seen in action, anywhere," adding that my teaching style is "radically student-centered but uncommon in its execution" and concluding that, if they could, they would "immediately hire [me] into a permanent position."

 I am an editor of The Frommian Mind, a forthcoming volume on the sociologist and psychoanalyst Erich Fromm for Routledge's Philosophical Minds book series.